 The initial release of the course primarily consisted of videos of Becca talking to the camera.
-There were screen sharing lessons as well but I could see how someone might have that complaint.
+There were screen-sharing lessons as well but I could see how someone might have that complaint.

 BUT!
 She has since added more lessons.
-One of which, shows her screen as she creates a website in Showit, from scratch.
+One of which shows her screen as she creates a website in Showit, from scratch.
 In my opinion, this was the best lesson of the course.
 Seeing how it all comes together on the backend really helped me understand it on such a deeper level.

 She has also said she plans on continuing to add modules as time goes on, which I’m really excited about.

 I’ll also say this- Becca is super open and proactive with feedback.
-She will add content, whether that be to a course, a podcast, a Tiktok or IG video to address common questions.
+She will add content, whether that be to a course, a podcast, a Tiktok, or IG video to address common questions.

 “She didn’t go in depth on XYZ”

 This course covers a LOT.
-But I can see how if you were looking for her to go super deep on one thing in particular, you might be left wanting more.
+But I can see how if you were looking for her to go super deep on one thing, in particular, you might be left wanting more.
 If you’re wanting to know if she covers something or have questions about the course-DM or email her–Becca and her team are the most helpful, genuine people.

-I honestly only had one complaint and this was partially my fault for not asking up front.
+I honestly only had one complaint and this was partially my fault for not asking upfront.
 Because most of her Tiktok’s were about making passive income from templates, I assumed the course would go into more detail about this.
 Becca DID have a lesson on it but it’s a quick overview-doesn’t go into depth.

 WWD is broken down into four main modules: Business, Design, Client, and Marketing.
 Since its’ initial release, she has since added a Bonus Trainings and Student Interviews module.
 You have access to the entire course once you purchase it and can go back and rewatch trainings at any time.
-Most modules include around 8 videos and often include a download of whatever she is teaching (ex. design questionaire, Canva branding template, etc).
+Most modules include around 8 videos and often include a download of whatever she is teaching (ex. design questionnaire, Canva branding template, etc).

 I’ve broken down the modules here:

 You can literally start your web design business so easily-you don’t need a degree in web design and you can come from working in an entirely different field.
 My favorite lesson in this module was Packages & Pricing.
-I had NO idea where to start with pricing and she not only breaks it down, but leaves you feeling so much more confident.
+I had NO idea where to start with pricing and she not only breaks it down but leaves you feeling so much more confident.

 She gives you SIX application examples that you can copy and paste into your website and tells you her favorite platform for embedding the application into your website.
 This was SO much easier than I thought and you are able to take her application and customize it to your needs.

-From there, she walks you through every step, IN DETAIL of how she interacts with potential clients and how she lands them.
+From there, she walks you through every step, IN DETAIL about how she interacts with potential clients and how she lands them.
 Voice notes on Instagram?
 Such a good idea to personalize your conversation with someone and let them hear your voice and your emotion instead of reading text in an email.